dart-lang/site-www/src/_tutorials/server/httpserver.md

 The server should set the status code to indicate the success or failure of the request.
-Earlier you saw the number thinker set the status code to `METHOD_NOT_ALLOWED` to reject non-GET requests.
+Earlier you saw the number thinker set the status code to `methodNotAllowed` to reject non-GET requests.
 Later in the code,
-to indicate that the request was successful and the response is complete, the number thinker server sets the HttpResponse status code to `HttpStatus.OK`.
+to indicate that the request was successful and the response is complete, the number thinker server sets the HttpResponse status code to `HttpStatus.ok`.

 <?code-excerpt "httpserver/bin/number_thinker.dart (statusCode)" replace="/response.statusCode.*?;/[!$&!]/g"?>
 {% prettify dart %}